Democracy and Political Development in AsiaVIEW EVENT DETAILS

 Reception from 8:00PM

 2018 marks the 150th anniversary of Japan’s Meiji Restoration, an important period in Japanese history credited for ushering in an era of major political and social change.
 The subsequent transformation during the Meiji period resulted in Japan’s modernization and democratic transition.
-This program will discuss political transitions in Indonesia, Myanmar, and East Timor, each of which face crucial challenges in shaping the future of their democratic practices.
-Through examining democratic transitions, the panel of experts will address issues related to interaction between democracies and authoritarian regimes that continue to influence the future of the region.
+A century and a half later, democracy has had an uneven history across the nations in Asia - and the struggle between democracy and more rigid forms of government continues to this day.

 Daniel Russel is diplomat in residence and senior fellow at the Asia Society Policy Institute.
 A career member of the Senior Foreign Service at the U.S. Department of State, he served until recently as the assistant secretary of state for East Asian and Pacific affairs.
 Prior to his appointment as assistant secretary, he served at the White House as special assistant to the president and National Security Council’s senior director for Asian affairs.
 During his tenure there, he helped formulate President Obama’s strategic rebalance to the Asia-Pacific region.